GNOME/gi-docgen/docs/linking.rst

 Backticks will be stripped, so ``[`class@Foo`]`` will correctly link to ``Foo``.

-The link can either be a fully qualified name, which includes the namespace; or a name relative to the current names; for instance, both of the following links will point to ``ExampleFoo`` when generating the documentation for the "Example"
+The link can either be a fully qualified name, which includes the namespace; or a name relative to the current namespace; for instance, both of the following links will point to ``ExampleFoo`` when generating the documentation for the "Example"
 namespace: